sandexplus/Modaling/README.md

 # Modaling

-Modaling is a simple and lightweight implementation of pop-ups, written in pure JavaScript and does not contain external dependencies
+Modaling is a simple and lightweight implementation of pop-ups, written in TypeScript and does not contain external dependencies

 ## Installation